afonsom1719/FEUP-Jobs/README.md

 For FEUP students who are finishing their course looking for a job and for anyone looking for a job at FEUP.
 FEUP Jobs is an app that allows the user to interact with FEUP's job bank.
 Unlike SIGARRA, our product will have a pleasing UI that also contributes towards improving the user experience.

 ## Main Features
-er, I want to be able to filter through the jobs at FEUP's job bank, so I can find th
 - Display all the jobs posted at FEUP's job bank
 - Contact button that allows users to contact the company that posted the job
 - Filter through job listings (by area of expertise, contract duration,...)